← Back to blog

 Is deli meat safe during pregnancy?
 Learn which lunch meats to avoid, how to heat them safely to 165°F, and practical alternatives for expecting moms.

-Listeria is not just another food safety buzzword.
-For pregnant women, it is a genuinely serious threat.
+The numbers explain the caution.
 According to the CDC, pregnant women are about 10 times more likely to get listeriosis than the general population.
-Research published in the National Institutes of Health estimates the incidence at roughly 3 to 4 cases per 100,000 births in the United States.
+Research published through the National Institutes of Health puts the incidence at roughly 3 to 4 cases per 100,000 births in the United States — rare, but the consequences are serious.
+ACOG notes that listeriosis in pregnancy can lead to miscarriage, stillbirth, premature delivery, and in newborns, sepsis and meningitis.

 Microwave Method